Ajeetkumar10/PrintOwnSourceCode/README.md

 # PrintOwnSourceCode
-The program opens the source code file, reads it line by line, and prints it to the console.
+The program opens the source code file, reads it line by line, and prints it to the console interestingly.